 The GRETH_GBIT core implements a 10/100/1000 Mbit/s Ethernet Media Access Controller (MAC) with AMBA host interface.
 The core implements the 802.3-2002 Ethernet standard.
 Receive and transmit data is autonomously transferred between the Ethernet MAC and the AMBA AHB bus using DMA transfers.
 Through the use of receive and transmit descriptors, multiple ethernet packets can be received and transmitted without CPU involvement.
 The GRETH_GBIT provides support for the MII and GMII PHY interfaces.
 Hardware support is also provided for the EDCL UDP debugging protocol.
 For critical space applications, a fault-tolerant version of GRETH_GBIT is available with full SEU protection of all RAM blocks.

 Area and timing

 The GRETH_GBIT is inherently portable and can be implemented on most FPGA and ASIC technologies.
-The table below shows the approximate area and frequency for two different GRETH_GBIT configurations on Altera Stratix, Xilinx Virtex2 and ASIC technologies.
+Estimation of the resource utilization for the GRETH_GBIT can be found here: